YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

   If we compare all of the figures we see that in the graphs (see rightmost part of the killedByGhost? and isAlive?) where the default calculator is used, pacman is always killed by a ghost (so it is never the case that pacman dies without colliding with a ghost).
 We also see that when the default calculator is used, the pacman can collect any number of pellets before dying (at figure 1 the player ate more than 50 and at figure 2 we see the player has consumed around 20).
-  In constrast to the graphs of default calculator, we see the following patterns occur in figures 3, 4 and 5 (amazing calculator is used in these graphs) :
+  In contrast to the graphs of default calculator, we see the following patterns occur in figures 3, 4 and 5 (amazing calculator is used in these graphs) :
   1. The pacman dies without ever having collided with a ghost (the killedByGhost graphs is always at False)
   2. We see that pacman always dies right after when he has consumed around  35 pellets.